lwvmobile/crypthings/crypthings/README.md

 lfsr-expansion-tool can be used to expand an IV of certain pre-selected length values (32, 64) to larger sizes (64, 128) that are suitable to be used as IVs for cipher functions whose block sizes are of the same length.
 Users can also input a number of times, or iterations, to progressively create new IVs for subsequent encryption sessions, if needed.

-lfsr-recovery-tool can be used to either further iterate an IV of a selected length, or to run an LFSR of a selected legnth in a reverse direction, if recovery of a previous IV is needed for an ecnryption session.
+lfsr-recovery-tool can be used to either further iterate an IV of a selected length, or to run an LFSR of a selected legnth in a reverse direction, if recovery of a previous IV is needed for an encryption session.

 ```
 ./lfsr-expansion-tool.o